devopsengineerDan/Daniel_project/Backup.md

 --------------------------
-INCREASE IN WEALTH + GOD[Accurate, Conscious on Both Parties, Generous] 1 Don't Discuss Income, If so Have it on the Low.
+INCREASE IN WEALTH + GOD[Accurate, Conscious on Both Parties, Generous] 1 Don't Discuss Income, If so Have it on the LOW.
 2 Investor<=>Gain, [Devops Engineer and Scientist] ,Database Engineer.
 3 Understand System, Policy, Contract.